Help with continuity of instruction

 Students can find information about the Writing Center and book appointments through the following link:

-Sessions will require use of Google docs; Zoom will also be used, provided the student has sufficient wifi.
+Sessions will require use of Google docs; Google Hangouts will also be used, provided the student has sufficient wifi.